thesaiprasadrao/jee-main-college-predictor/README.md

 # College Predictor

-A simple tool to predict college admissions based on historical data and machine learning.
+A simple CLI tool to predict college admissions based on historical data and machine learning.

 ## Motive
 Help students estimate their chances of admission to various colleges using previous years' cut-off data and predictive modeling.